wp-plugins/knowledge-building/readme.txt

 1. Demonstration of the progressive inquiry knowledge typeset in use on Wordpress.

 == Changelog ==

+= 0.3 =
+* Modified colors to be less intensive.
+* Otherwise everything seems to be working smoothly.

 = 0.2 =
 * Beta release.
 Main functionality is done, and seems to be working.